 1. Removes Toxins

 Since ages neem leaves have been known for their cleansing properties.
-A concoction of neem leaves helps get rid of toxins from the body.
+A concoction of neem leaves in the form of Neem Juice helps get rid of toxins from the body.

 2. Good for Bones

 Neem is rich in calcium and thus good for bones.
 A massage of neem oil on the joints helps relive the arthritic pain and reduces inflammation (1).